Get insider access

 Best Cameras For Filmmaking

-We don't currently test cinema cameras, and because dedicated cinema cameras run the gamut from affordable prosumer models to astronomically expensive professional models, this article focuses primarily on consumer stills and hybrid cameras with advanced video features for those looking to get started shooting films.
+We don't currently test cinema cameras, and because cinema cameras run the gamut from affordable prosumer models to astronomically expensive professional models, this article focuses primarily on consumer stills and hybrid cameras.
 Note also that your chosen lens will significantly affect your camera's performance, including its stabilization and autofocus performance.

-We've bought and tested over 95 cameras in our lab, and below, you'll find our recommendations for the best hybrid cameras for aspiring filmmakers and videographers to buy.
-If you're looking for simpler options to create videos for online media platforms, check out our recommendations for the best cameras for YouTube.
-Otherwise, see our list of the best 4k cameras for the best 4k-capable cameras we've tested or our best cameras overall.
+We've bought and tested over 110 cameras in our lab, and below, you'll find our top camera recommendations for aspiring filmmakers and videographers.
+If you're looking for options that are more tailored to content creators, check out our recommendations for the best cameras for YouTube or the best cameras for vlogging.
+If you want to record sports videos, you can try the best video cameras for sports, too.
+Otherwise, check out our best cameras overall.

 See our review